-- The O&M staff had no coordinator; they report directly to the WSDB who sometimes may not be available during very urgent situations - The WSDB had too much day-to-day role to play; - Only WSDB executives are signatories to the operating account; this allows for connivance - The model is too much project-based; the absence of the project support after projectphased out is somehow affecting monitoring - The absence of a System Manager is a huge burden to WSDBs (leads to inadequate close project staff supervision) - There is inadequate management support from the DA after project phased out.
-Interaction between DA/DWST and WSDB/O&M staff is getting weaker after project phased out.
-The trend therefore is that results have started falling after project phase-out (Year 2007)
+- The O&M staff had no co-ordinator; they report directly to the WSDB who sometimes may not be available during very urgent situations - The WSDB had too much day-to-day role to play; - Only WSDB executives are signatories to the operating account; this allows for connivance - The model is too much project-based; the absence of the project support after the project was phased out is somehow affecting monitoring - The absence of a System Manager is a huge burden to WSDBs (leads to inadequate close project staff supervision) - There is inadequate management support from the DA after the project was phased out.
+Interaction between DA/DWST and WSDB/O&M staff is getting weaker after project phase-out.
+The trend, therefore, is that results have started falling after project phase-out (Year 2007)